-- The Department created a Bridge Activity Database, which is being populated with construction project activities and major maintenance activities performed on individual bridges. - Continued work to improve the information available for lifecycle cost analyses (LCCAs) via system enhancements from WOFI and the AAFS. - Documented cost estimate procedures in the draft Bridge Maintenance Manual and the Asset Engineer is in the process of developing standardized estimating and tracking procedures. - Continued work toward improved cost estimating for projects and network-level decisions by developing and formalizing a cost estimating procedure for bridge projects advanced by the Division of Project Development.
+- The Department created a Bridge Activity Database, which is being populated with construction project activities and major maintenance activities performed on individual bridges. - Continued work to improve the information available for lifecycle cost analyses (LCCAs) via system enhancements from WOFI and the AAFS. - Documented cost estimate procedures in the draft Bridge Maintenance Manual and the Asset Engineer is in the process of developing standardized estimating and tracking procedures.

+- Continued work toward improved cost estimating for projects and network-level decisions by developing and formalizing a cost estimating procedure for bridge projects advanced by the Division of Project Development.
 The NHDOT Bridge Program, Developing Construction Cost Estimates for Bridge Projects, guideline has been streamlined and updated.
-It is currently in the review process for final acceptance. - Members of the Estimate Review Committee are in the process of finalizing a Department-wide Cost Estimating Guideline, to provide direction to NHDOT employees and others in the methodology of cost estimating and for developing, documenting, reviewing and updating construction cost estimates throughout the project development process.
-The document is approximately 90% complete.
-The NHDOT Bridge Program construction cost estimating guideline, as well as the Highway Program cost estimating guide documents, are Appendices to this Department-wide Cost Estimating Guideline.

-- Continued efforts toward documenting the appropriate level of LCCA across bridge project types. - Refining and formalizing an estimate of the backlog of bridge network needs via system enhancements from the AAFS.
+It is currently in the review process for final acceptance. - Members of the Estimate Review Committee finalized a Department-wide Cost Estimating Guideline, to provide direction to NHDOT employees and others in the methodology of cost estimating and for developing, documenting, reviewing, and updating construction cost estimates throughout the project development process.
+The NHDOT Bridge Program construction cost estimating guideline, as well as the Highway Program cost estimating guide documents, are Appendices to this Department-wide Cost Estimating Guideline. - Continued efforts toward documenting the appropriate level of LCCA across bridge project types. - Long-range gap analysis of reconstruction, rehabilitation, and preservation work on NHS bridges was conducted for the 2022 TAMP using AAFS.
+In 2023 the analysis will be expanded to all bridges for the 2025-2034 10-Year Plan and updated on a biennial basis.